-WCSB has been a leader in Northwest Florida for educational quality.
-WCSB's graduation rate and initiatives for CTE programs are directly correlated to an increase in not only median household income over the past six years, but per capita income as well.
+The number of courses and students who have dual enrolled in the past three years are below along with the median household and per capita income.
 The U.S. Census Bureau has data relating to Wakulla County from the census in 2010 and then again in 2015.
-As WCSB has incorporated a variety of CTE programs for their students and community, graduation rate has increased along with household income.
+As WCSB has incorporated a variety of dual enrollment courses for their students and community, graduation rate has increased along with household income.
 Quantitative evidence of economic recovery is demonstrated below:

-Wakulla County
+Wakulla County Income

 2010 2015 2016

 Median Income \$37,149 \$50,340 No Data

-Per Capita Income er Capita Income \$17,680 No Data
+Per Capita Income \$17,680 \$20,823 No Data

 WCSB Graduate 70% 78.1% 86.9%

-Future evidence of economic impact will come from a continued effort to collect data on graduation rate, industry certifications, post-secondary enrollment and census data.
+Future evidence of economic impact will come from a continued effort to collect data on graduation rate, post-secondary enrollment and census data.